Aditi-Tagalpallewar/Secure-transmission-storage-and-retrieval-of-data-in-a-multi-user-data-base-using-cryptographic-alg/README.md

  It one of the strongest one-way hash functions used to convert a variable size input to a condensed fixed-size bit string output.

  ### 4. Digital Signature Algorithm -
- To authenticate the identity of the source messages and for non-repudiation.
+ To authenticate the identity of the source messages and for non-repudiation.</br>
  A Digital signature is created at the time of sending the text and is verified at the time of retrieval of the data.

  ## Defense against rainbow tables -
- A rainbow table is a precomputed table for caching the output of cryptographic hash functions, usually for cracking password hashes but it is ineffective against one-way hashes that include large salts.
+ A rainbow table is a precomputed table for caching the output of cryptographic hash functions, usually used for cracking password hashes but it is ineffective against one-way hashes that include large salts.<br>
- To provide extra security to the passwords of the users that are being stored by providing a unique hash per password.
+Thus salting has been used provide extra security to the passwords of the users that are being stored by providing a unique hash per password.

  ## Sample Input/Output -